jimburton/noughts-and-crosses-react/README.md

     )
 ```

+Check the result in the browser -- you should see a 3x3 grid of **X**
-Now we have a grid we can work with.
-What we really want is to show a
+characters.
+What we really want is to show a blank cell to begin with,
-blank cell to begin with, then an **X** or a **O** depending on whose
+then an **X** or a **O** depending on whose turn it is.
+What's more,
-turn it is.
-What's more, after the first click on a square, subsequent
+after the first click on a square, subsequent clicks should have no
-clicks should have no effect.
+effect.

+### Breaking down the problem

-We will start by separating the code for constructing rows and
+We will clean things up a bit by separating the code for constructing
-individual squares into their own components.
-Create a new file called
+rows and individual squares into their own components.
+Create a new
-`Square.tsx` in the `src` directory.
-Copy the contents below into it:
+file called `Square.tsx` in the `src` directory.
+Copy the contents
+below into it:

 ```
 // Square.tsx